-We file annual, quarterly and special reports, proxy statements and other information with the SEC.
-You may read and copy any document that we file at the public reference facilities of the SEC at 450 Fifth Street, N.W., Washington, D.C.
-25049.
-Please call the SEC at (800) SEC-0330 for further information about the public reference facilities.
-These documents also may be accessed through the SEC's electronic data gathering, analysis and retrieval system ("EDGAR") via electronic means, including the SEC's home page on the Internet (http://www.sec.gov).
+We file annual, quarterly and current reports, proxy statements and other information with the SEC.
+You may read and copy any document that we file at the SEC's public reference room at 100 F Street, N.E., Washington, D.C.
+20549.
+Please call the SEC at (800) SEC-0330 for further information about the public reference room.
+Such reports are also available to the public through the SEC's Internet site at www.sec.gov.
 In addition, since some of our securities are listed on the New York Stock Exchange, you can read our SEC filings at the offices of the New York Stock Exchange, 20 Broad Street, New York, New York 10005.

 This prospectus is part of a registration statement that we have filed with the SEC.
 The SEC allows us to "incorporate by reference" the information that we file with them, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is considered to be part of this prospectus, and later information that we file with the SEC will automatically update and supersede this information.
 We incorporate by reference the documents listed below and any future documents filed with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act until this offering is terminated.
-We also specifically incorporate by reference any of these filings made after the date of the initial registration statement and prior to effectiveness of the registration statement.